DalekBaldwin/check-it/README.md

 ### Note on Destructive Operations

 Currently, generators cache their generated values and often make use of them during the shrinking process.
 If you perform destructive operations on the input to a test function, shrinking may not work correctly.
 This will be fixed eventually.
+In the meantime, you can turn off shrinking by giving `check-it` the keyword argument `:shrink-failures nil`.